 Visit the Masters of the Environment Graduate Program

 The best way to learn more about the Masters of the Environment (MENV) graduate program and our culture and community is to visit campus.
-We will host our 2017 MENV Open House for prospective students on Friday, October 20.
-In addition, we will hold several on-campus information sessions and off-campus recruiting events throughout the fall.
+We will host our 2017 MENV Open House for prospective students on Friday, October 20, 2017.
+In addition, we will hold several on-campus information sessions and off-campus recruiting events throughout Fall 2017.
 Click on the links above to learn more about these events and to register please use the menu to the right.
 We would also be more than happy to schedule an individual campus visit on other days throughout the year.
 To arrange an individual visit, please email MENVadmissions@colorado.edu.

 Fall Admission only.
 The MENV degree is cohort-based, starting in August and ending in December the following year.
 There are no exceptions to this rule.